wx-chevalier/Awesome-Lists-and-CheatSheets/Product/Product-OpenSource-List.md

 - [2014-Alf.io](https://github.com/alfio-event/alf.io): The open source ticket reservation system for conferences, trade shows, workshops, meetups.

 - [2018-frab #Project#](https://github.com/frab/frab): frab is a web-based conference planning and management system.
 It helps to collect submissions, to manage talks and speakers and to create a schedule.

+# Analytics

+- [Fathom #Project#](https://github.com/usefathom/fathom): Fathom.
+Simple, trustworthy website analytics.
+Built with Golang & Preact.

+- [Matomo #Project#](https://github.com/matomo-org/matomo): Liberating Web Analytics.
+Star us on Github? +1.
+Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
+Matomo lets you easily collect data from websites, apps & the IoT and visualise this data and extract insights.
+Privacy is built-in.
+We love Pull Requests!